mtourj/Devmap/README.md

 # Devmap
-An application that helps software engineer plan software by describing them as modules with properties and methods, and making connections between modules.
+An application that helps software engineers plan software by describing them as modules with properties and methods, and making connections between modules.

+# About this app

+Built in React